stangerup-cloud/stangerup-cloud-docs/README.md

 Starts the development server.

 `npm run build`
-Bundles your website into static files for production.
+Bundles the website into static files for production.